-The strategic use of information technology to support Human Services in Fairfax County will help find the connections in fragmented data across many Human Services systems.
+The strategic use of information technology to support Health and Human Services in Fairfax County will help find the connections in fragmented data across many Health and Human Services systems.
 It will incrementally link pockets of information across and within functional areas for both a mobile and community based workforce, as well as a diverse client base, and enable analysis of information across programs.
 Multiple agencies partnering to view clients holistically, tailor services to their specific needs and identify at-risk persons in a timely fashion will enable better client service.
-Creating an integrated view of client information across human services programs and a central point to access data from relevant human services systems will also remove redundancy in the client experience (e.g., eliminate the need for clients to submit basic eligibility information numerous times).
+Creating an integrated view of client information across Health and Human Services programs and a central point to access data from relevant Health and Human Services systems will also remove redundancy in the client experience (e.g., eliminate the need for clients to submit basic eligibility information numerous times).
 Additionally, common standards will be created across agencies for critical areas such as IT security, data confidentiality, etc. and appropriate mechanisms to deliver information technology and services that support and improve preparedness, coordination, communication, compliance, and response of human service agencies will be designed.